A significance test for the lasso

-Table \ref{tab:wine} shows the results for the wine quality data taken from the UCI database.
+Table~\ref{tabwine} shows the results for the wine quality data taken from the UCI database.
 There are $p=11$ predictors, and $n=1599$ observations, which we split randomly into approximately equal-sized training and test sets.
 The outcome is a wine quality rating, on a scale between 0 and 10.
-The table shows the training set p-values from forward stepwise regression (with the chi-squared test) and the lasso (with the covariance test).
+The table shows the training set $p$-values from forward stepwise regression (with the chi-squared test) and the lasso (with the covariance test).
 Forward stepwise enters 6 predictors at the 0.05 level, while the lasso enters only 3.

-In the left panel of Figure \ref{fig:wine}, we repeated this p-value computation over 500 random splits into training test sets.
+In the left panel of Figure~\ref{figwine}, we repeated this $p$-value computation over 500 random splits into training test sets.
 The right panel shows the corresponding test set prediction error for the models of each size.
-The lasso test error decreases sharply once the 3rd predictor is added, but then somewhat flattens out from the 4th predictor onwards; this is in general qualitative agreement with the lasso p-values in the left panel, the first 3 being very small, and the 4th p-value being about 0.2.
+The lasso test error decreases sharply once the 3rd predictor is added, but then somewhat flattens out from the 4th predictor onward; this is in general qualitative agreement with the lasso $p$-values in the left panel, the first 3 being very small, and the 4th $p$-value being about 0.2.
 This also echoes the well-known difference between hypothesis testing and minimizing prediction error.
-For example, the $C_p$ statistic stops entering variables when the p-value is larger than about 0.16.
+For example, the $C_p$ statistic stops entering variables when the $p$-value is larger than about 0.16.